Protecting against malware in macOS

 Apple can also issue a revocation ticket for apps known to be malicious—even if they’ve been previously notarized. macOS regularly checks for new revocation tickets so that Gatekeeper has the latest information and can block launch of such files.
 This process can very quickly block malicious apps because updates happen in the background much more frequently than even the background updates that push new XProtect signatures.
 In addition, this protection can be applied to both apps that have been previously and those that haven’t.

-macOS includes built-in antivirus technology called XProtect for the signature-based detection of malware.
+macOS includes built-in antivirus technology called XProtect for the signature-based detection and removal of malware.
 The system uses YARA signatures, a tool used to conduct signature-based detection of malware, which Apple updates regularly.
 Apple monitors for new malware infections and strains, and updates signatures automatically—independent from system updates—to help defend a Mac from malware infections.
 XProtect automatically detects and blocks the execution of known malware.
 In macOS 10.15 or later, XProtect checks for known malicious content whenever:

 An app is first launched